![]() |

 green gold leaves; with rose cut diamond dew-drops.
 The gold stemmed lilies

-have green enamelled leaves and flowers made of gold, set with rubies, pearls
+have green enameled leaves and flowers made of gold, set with rubies, pearls

 and diamonds.

-The eggs surprise reveals itself by twisting a gold mounted
+The surprise reveals itself by twisting a gold mounted

 pearl button.
 When fully raised, three portraits are visible under the imperial